 Her instructor looked taken aback.
 "Ah, yes.
 Yes, he's a cousin of sorts.
 I'm surprised, however that he would…" Professor Vector's voice trailed off and she shook herself.
 Her dark blue eyes focused on Hermione with laser-sharp precision, before asking probingly, "You met at the British Museum, I imagine?"

 Suddenly getting the feeling that the answer to this particular question was more important than she knew, Hermione jerked her head in a nod, and affirmed, "Y-yes.
 Yes, of course.
 He's very interesting."
 The British Museum?
 What would Unspeakable Damian Vector have to do with the British Museum?

 Nonetheless, Hermione's professor seemed to relax slightly.
-Her expression was still a bit troubled, however and she said reluctantly, "These are dangerous times, Hermione, and unfortunately, we can't always be certain who we can trust and who not to.
+Her expression was still a bit troubled, however and she said reluctantly, "These are dangerous times, Hermione, and unfortunately, we can't always be certain whom we can trust and those whom we cannot.
 My cousin has always been brilliant and charismatic, but also a bit unpredictable and wild.
 I do not think he would be appropriate company for a witch like yourself."

 Hermione nodded, her mind whirling.
 "Of course, Professor.
 It was a one-time occurrence; I doubt we'll run into each other again."
 Until I manage to go to the British Museum, at any rate.
 Aloud, she said, "It was lovely to see you; I'll see you in class, Professor!"

 She quickly gathered what things she needed, lingering indecisively by the contraceptive potions, embarrassed.
 Should she grab a couple?
 She wasn't quite ready for that yet, no matter how nice kissing Atreus was, but it was better to be prepared than not, wasn't it?
 Hermione turned away from the shelves.
 Surely one of them could brew one when the time came.